Wattsolver Logo EV Models

 Can you charge a Nissan LEAF SV Plus at home?

 Absolutely.
 In fact, over 80% of EV charging happens at home.
-The Nissan LEAF SV Plus comes equipped with a large 60 kWh battery.
-To get the best experience, we recommend installing a Level 2 home charger (240V).
+The Nissan LEAF SV Plus is equipped with a 60 kWh battery.

 What is the electricity rate in West Virginia?